BinaryMelodies/RetroLinker/README.md

 # Requirements

-To compile the linker and dumper, an up-to-date C++ compiler is necessary, as well as Flex as GNU Bison.
+To compile the linker and dumper, an up-to-date C++ compiler is necessary, as well as Flex and GNU Bison.
 To generate the assembly tests, a Python interpreter is required, as well as cross compilers for the ia16, i386, m68k, pdp11, arm and z8k backends.

 # Usage